Scary thoughts as a mum?

 Q: Are intrusive thoughts a sign of mental illness?

 A: No, having intrusive thoughts doesn't necessarily mean you have a mental illness.
 Intrusive thoughts are a normal part of the human experience and are often associated with anxiety disorders such as obsessive-compulsive disorder (OCD).
 However, having intrusive thoughts doesn't mean you have OCD or any other mental health disorder.
+You may find that having had a traumatic or stressful birth experience, postnatal anxiety or postnatal depression has led to an increase in intrusive thoughts.
+It’s important to speak to someone if your intrusive thoughts are frequent, distressing or feel unmanageable.

 Q: How long do intrusive thoughts last?

 A: Intrusive thoughts can last for varying amounts of time, depending on the individual and the situation.
 Some people may experience intrusive thoughts for a short period, while others may experience them for longer periods.
 However, with the right support and coping strategies, intrusive thoughts can become less frequent and less distressing over time.
+In my personal experience I find that I still get intrusive thoughts from time to time, but I know that they tend to come when I’m highly stressed, worried or tired.
+I can now see my intrusive thoughts not as something to fight against but as a warning to slow down and think about what I might need in my life right now.

 Q: Can intrusive thoughts harm my baby?

 A: No, intrusive thoughts alone can't harm your baby.
 These thoughts are a product of anxiety and are not a reflection of your actions or intentions.
 Research has shown that if a mother has a strong negative reaction towards the thought (such as feeling horror at the thought of it actually happening) then it is very unlikely she will act upon it.
 It's important to seek support if these thoughts are interfering with your ability to care for your baby, you want to act on them or if they're causing you significant distress.
+Remember you’re not alone, so please don’t be afraid to talk to someone about your feelings and experiences.

 Q: What can I do to manage intrusive thoughts?

-A: There are several things youcan do to manage intrusive thoughts:
+A: There are several things you can do to manage intrusive thoughts:

-• Practice mindfulness: Mindfulness techniques, can help you manage your thoughts and reduce feelings of anxiety.
+Practice mindfulness: Mindfulness techniques, can help you manage your thoughts and reduce feelings of anxiety.
 They can also help you to notice the thought and then let it go or reach for a more pleasent thought.
 Try not to analyse the thoughts, or engage in exploring the thoughts.

-• Get enough sleep and rest: Being sleep-deprived can exacerbate feelings of anxiety and make it harder to manage intrusive thoughts.
+Get enough sleep and rest: Being sleep-deprived can exacerbate feelings of anxiety and make it harder to manage intrusive thoughts.
 It's important to prioritise rest and sleep as much as possible.